rochamatcomp/ocgis/doc/cli.rst

 Chunked Regrid Weight Generation
 ++++++++++++++++++++++++++++++++

 Chunked regrid weight generation uses a spatial decomposition to calculate regridding weights by breaking source and destination grids into smaller pieces (chunks).
 This allows very high resolution grids to participate in regridding without depleting machine memory.
-The destination grid is chunked using index-based slicing.
+The destination grid is chunked using a spatial decomposition (unstructured grids) or index-based slicing (structured, logically rectangular grids).
 The source grid is then spatially subset by the spatial extent of the destination chunk increased a spatial buffer to ensure the destination chunk is fully mapped by the source chunk.
 Weights are calculated using ESMF for each chunked source-destination combination.
 A global weight file merge is performed by default on the weight chunks to creating a global weights file.

 In addition to chunked weight generation, the interface also offers spatial subsetting of the source grid using the `global` spatial extent of the destination grid.
 This is useful in situations where the destination grid spatial extent is very small compared to the spatial extent of the source grid.